-- go through the allegation(s) with the PSAA and allow them to respond to each allegation. - give the PSAA an opportunity to identify any other people who they believe may have relevant information to the substantiation assessment process and who they believe should be interviewed by Tusla.
+- Go through the allegation(s) with the PSAA and allow them to respond to each allegation. - Give the PSAA an opportunity to identify any other people who they believe may have relevant information to the substantiation assessment process and who they believe should be interviewed by Tusla.
 If it is decided not to interview the witness or witnesses proposed by the PSAA, the PSAA should be informed of this and given the reasons why.
-The reasons for such a decision should be carefully recorded. - inform the PSAA that they may request an opportunity to have questions put to the PMD or witness about the allegations.
-(See Section 17.3 Process where the PSAA requests to have questions put to the PMD or witness) - try to build a picture of the PSAA as an individual and of their relationship with the PMD, if any.
+The reasons for such a decision should be carefully recorded.

+- Try to build a picture of the PSAA as an individual and of their relationship with the PMD, if any.
 This will allow the CASP social worker to set the allegations against the PSAA's background history, for example (but not limited to), their social, sexual, and physical development history, their life experience, and knowledge of the PMD.
-This may help to inform the conclusion and determination of any risk of harm to children.

-- go through the PSAA's own history and allow them to give any details of their life which they think are important and relevant to the substantiation assessment. - seek the PSAA's views about the CASP social worker either contacting or interviewing people identified during the CASP social worker's contact with the PSAA.
+This may help to inform the conclusion and determination of any risk of harm to children. - Go through the PSAA's own history and allow them to give any details of their life which they think are important and relevant to the substantiation assessment. - If the PSAA admits to the allegations explore with them if there are other incidents of child abuse that they may wish to speak about.
+It should be made clear to them that any such disclosures will be reported to An Garda Síochána in all cases.
+Where a victim identified by the PSAA is still a child and their identity is known, then the Tusla area where the child lives will be informed. - Seek the PSAA's views about the CASP social worker either contacting or interviewing people identified during the CASP social worker's contact with the PSAA.
 For example, the CASP social worker may identify other people who they consider might have relevant information in relation to the allegations and or information which may assist them in building a picture of the PSAA as an individual, and in determining any potential risk of harm to children.
-If the PSAA does not agree, the CASP social worker should discuss this with their line manager. - consider if there is an immediate serious risk of harm to identified or identifiable children.
+If the PSAA does not agree, the CASP social worker should discuss this with their line manager.

+Consider if there is an immediate serious risk of harm to identified or identified and or identifiable children.
 Advise the PSAA that if there are such concerns, it may be necessary to take protective action (which can include informing relevant third parties) in advance of a conclusion being reached where this is necessary to ensure a child's safety.
-(See Section 4: A child's right to be safe from harm.) - if the PSAA admits to the allegations explore with them if there are other incidents of child abuse that they may wish to speak about.
-It should be made clear to them that any such disclosures will be reported to An Garda Síochána in all cases.
-Where a victim identified by the PSAA is still a child and their identity is known, then the Tusla area where the child lives will be informed. - once the interview is finished, inform the PSAA that they will be given a copy of the typed notes from the interview as well as any other relevant information and documentation gathered so far during stage 2. - tell the PSAA that they will be informed in writing of Tusla's provisional conclusion about the allegations when this is reached.
+(See Section 4: A child's right to be safe from harm.)